Chinese E-Romance: Analyzing and Visualizing 7.92 Million Alibaba Valentine's Day Purchases: Results and Visualization

 \section{Results and Visualization}

-Fig~\ref{fig:2} visualizes the analysis results of e-romantic products in terms of sales volume per capita and associated sales trends throughout the two weeks leading up to 2019 Valentine's Day at Alibaba.
-Note that large and small-sized circles indicate high and low sales volumes per capita, respectively; the rise and fall of sales trends are depicted as well.
-All e-romantic products are organized into five sales categories, including gift, sex, apparel, d$\acute{e}$cor, and beauty.
-For instance, apparel-oriented items consist of pants, shoes, clothes, hats, and pajamas.
+Fig. 2 visualizes the analysis results of e-romantic products in terms of sales volume per capita and associated sales trends throughout the 2 weeks leading up to 2019 Valentine's Day at Alibaba.
+Note that large and small-sized circles indicate high and low sales volumes per capita, respectively; the rise and fall of sales trends per capita are depicted as well.
+All e-romantic products are organized into five product categories, and these are gift, sex, apparel, d$\acute{e}$cor, and beauty.
+For instance, apparel-oriented items consist of pants, shoes, clothes, hats, and pajamas. \\

 Considering all 2019 Valentine's Day gifts sold via Alibaba, gift-oriented items are the top buying option, whereas beauty-oriented gifts are the least popular.
-Except for d$\acute{e}$cor and beauty, the other sales categories start increasing 9$\sim$10 ahead of 2019 Valentine's Day and reach their peaks 2$\sim$3 before that.

-As might be expected, female shoppers make more purchases than their male counterparts during 2019 Valentine's Day at Alibaba, which is consistent with the common understanding that women are more deeply involved in gift shopping activities than men because of their greater concerns for expressing romantic love~\cite{cheal1987showing,fischer1990more}.
-Particularly, there is a gender asymmetric nature of love consumption and romantic gift-giving in Eastern Asia, where women shop gifts for significant others more actively than men around Valentine's Day as a way to show individuality and celebrating gender identity~\cite{minowa2011social}.
-Besides, a majority of 2019 Valentine's Day purchases at Alibaba occur in the consumer group aged between 15 and 44.
-One reasonable explanation for this outcome is that young generations may exhibit a closer e-commerce dependency than older ones due to their broader exposure to the Internet.
+Except for d$\acute{e}$cor and beauty, the other product categories start increasing 9$\sim$10 days ahead of 2019 Valentine's Day and reach their peaks 2$\sim$3 days before that.
+As might be expected, female shoppers make more purchases than their male counterparts during 2019 Valentine's Day at Alibaba, which is consistent with the common understanding that women are more deeply involved in gift shopping activities than men.
+Meanwhile, there is a gender difference that female shoppers buy more apparel-oriented items, while male shoppers buy more sex-oriented ones.
+In addition, a majority of 2019 Valentine's Day purchases at Alibaba occur in the shopper group aged between 15 and 44.
+One reasonable explanation for this outcome is that young generations may have a greater viscosity to e-commerce sites than older ones due to their broader exposure to internet applications.\\